September 14th

 Session Details Arrow Icon

-• Discussing how labelling is changing, what being ahead of the curve looks like, and how to educate people internally and externally to get the most out of new capabilities
+• Discussing how in-transit cold-chain monitoring is evolving, what being ahead of the curve looks like, and how to educate people internally and externally to get the most out of new capabilities

 10:25 am - 12:05 pm Pre-Arranged One-To-One Meetings Arrow Icon